The 10 Best Bus Tours in New Zealand 🚍 [2023]

 Inclusions with Flying Kiwi

 Paid activities are on an optional pay-as-you-go scheme where the bus driver will book activities and transport you to those activities.
-There are a few paid activities included in the tour, such as Wai-O-Tapu Geothermal Park, Queenstown Gondola and Marlborough wine tasting.
+There is the odd paid activity included in the tour, such as Marlborough wine tasting.
 There are always free options such as hikes and stopping at free attractions along the way.
 Hiring a bike is a popular option with Flying Kiwi, where the team will have your hired bike on board and stop at plenty of bike trails along the way.
 Accommodation and food are already arranged, with the accommodation being in two-man tents, with upgrades available in some campsites.

 Typical Passengers on Flying Kiwi